-The basis for the Department's proposed remedy is set forth at Exhibit D.
+The basis for the Department's remedy is set forth at Exhibit D.

-The proposed remedy is referred to as Alternative 2: In-situ Chemical Oxidation with Groundwater Monitoring.
+The selected remedy is referred to as the In-situ Chemical Oxidation with Groundwater Monitoring remedy.

 The estimated present worth cost to implement the remedy is \$1,480,100.
-The cost to construct the remedy is estimated to be \$940,500 and the estimated groundwater monitoring cost is \$500,700.
+The cost to construct the remedy is estimated to be \$940,500 and the estimated average annual cost is \$500,700.

-The elements of the proposed remedy are:
+The elements of the selected remedy are as follows: